-Although school leaders feel that this process was more collaborative with the RSD, community members did not feel that the process was transparent or fair.
-NOLA-PS tried to change that.
+Although school leaders feel that this process was more collaborative with the RSD, community members did not feel that the RSD process was transparent or fair.
 NOLA-PS district leaders knew from the start that they needed to have a process in place to ensure the public and charter school leaders felt like they had a say in the process and that the process was fair.
 As one district leader put: